ailyntang/reviewsfetcher/README.md

 * **Recently launched apps**: easily keep track of user reviews after an app launch

+### Before running the app ###
+You will need to add `AuthenticationSecrets.swift` in the "Supporting Files" folder.

+This file is ignored by git.
+It contains the App Figures authentication credentials to pass through to the network manager.

+The credentials are username, password and client key.

 ### Third parties ###

 This app uses the App Figures API to collect the data.
 This is a paid API service.